teched25xp264/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.4 - Fire-fighter access to your kyma cluster

-As usual, in case of fire, one needs well designated escape routes!
+As always, in case of fire, one needs well designated escape routes!

 There are mutliple ways to gain access to a kyma cluster in XP264 session landscape, namely:
 - from a kyma dashboard (console)